Social Media Marketing Habits to Break

 Rather than promoting your product in every post, be sure your content includes what makes a post go viral; something clickable, playable, and shareable.

-START: Responding to feedback in a timely manner
+START: Responding to feedback promptly

-STOP: Dismissing negative feedback.
+Stop: Dismissing negative feedback.

 This is not the right course of action.

 For starters, it shows that your brand isn't willing to work with people or accept any form of criticism, constructive or otherwise.
 If you delete a negative post or comment (or even if you just ignore it), astute followers and fans of your brand will notice.
-They'll likely draw further attention to your action or inaction, and this can spiral into an even worse social media situation than the fallout from the initial comment.
+They'll likely draw further attention to your action or inaction, which can spiral into an even worse social media situation than the fallout from the initial comment.

 Other followers and fans will take note.